nikolasil/HashedPagedTable-LRU-SecondChange/README.md

+# This project was made during my studies in UOA University and especially for the course Operation Systems.

+---

+> There are comments all over my code if there is something that i didn't covered here.

-# This is a programm that simmulates 2 programms (bzip and gcc) with pages that are stored in a ram and when the frames of the ram are full then page replacement happens with LRU or Second Change Algorithm.
+This is a programm that simmulates 2 programms (bzip and gcc) with pages that are stored in a ram and when the frames of the ram are full then page replacement happens with LRU or Second Change Algorithm.
 This was an exersice that i did on the Operation System class in University to learn Paging.

+## Compile & Run*

+Includes Makefile which compiles all C files with the make command.
+The program is executed with the command ./prog [-arg1] [-arg2] [-arg3] [-arg4]

+- arg1: Selection of replacement algorithm (LRU or SecondChange)
+- arg2: Select the number of ram frames (> 0)
+- arg3: Select the number q which determines how many pages to read from each process alternately (> 0)
+- arg4: Selection the MAX number which determines how many pages will be read in total by both processes (> 0 or -1 for the entire number of files)

 ---

-### **Μεταγλώττιση & Εκτέλεση**

-Εμπεριέχεται Makefile το οποίο μεταγλωττίζει συνολικά όλα τα αρχεία C με την εντολή make. Η εκτέλεση του προγράμματος γίνεται με την εντολή ./prog [-arg1] [-arg2] [-arg3] [-arg4]

--   arg1 : Επιλογή αλγόριθμου αντικατάστασης (LRU ή SecondChange)
--   arg2 : Επιλογή του πλήθους των frames της ram (> 0)
--   arg3 : Επιλογή του πλήθους q το οποίο ορίζει πόσα pages θα διαβάζει από κάθε διεργασία εναλλάξ (> 0)
--   arg4 : Επιλογή του πλήθους ΜΑΧ το οποίο ορίζει πόσα pages θα διαβαστούν συνολικά και από τις 2 διεργασίες (> 0 ή -1 για όλο το πλήθος των αρχείων)
+## utils.c & utils.h

+These files contain all the necessary functions and structures for the operation of the program such as the implementation of the list and its functions, the renewal and the introduction to the ram, etc.

 ---

-### **utils.c & utils.h**

-Σε αυτά τα αρχεία περιέχονται όλες οι απαράτητες συναρτήσεις και struct για την λειτουργία του προγράμματος όπως η υλοποίηση της λίστας και των συναρτήσεων της, η ανανέωση και η εισαγωγή στην ram κ.λ.π
+## Hash Tables

+We have two hash tables, one for each process, the size of the ram frames for symmetry.
+Each entry in the hash table has a pointer to a single linked list of nodes containing pageNumber and frameNumber.

 ---
-### **Λογική Hash Tables**

-Έχουμε δύο hash table, ένα για κάθε διεργασία, μεγέθους όσων των frames της ram για να υπαρχει συμμετρικότητα.

-Κάθε entry του hash table έχει έναν δείκτη σε μία μονά συνδεδεμένη λίστα με nodes που περιέχουν pageNumber και frameNumber.

----

-### **Λογική Ram**
+## Ram

 ```c
 typedef struct ram